shawxiaozhang/wefacts/docs/index.md

 The severe weather reports, which are available at [ftp://ftp.ncdc.noaa.gov/pub/data/swdi/database-csv/v2/](ftp://ftp.ncdc.noaa.gov/pub/data/swdi/database-csv/v2/), are also integrated into the data set.

-## hourly weather records columns:
+## Hourly Weather Records Columns:
 - OAT: outdoor air temperature (in Celsius, scaled by 10)
 - DT: dew point temperature (in Celsius, scaled by 10)
 - SLP: sea level pressure (in Hectopascals, scaled by 10)